 Start your expense policy by explaining the purpose of these guidelines.
 This will create trust between the employee and the employer.
 Both parties will know what can be expected from them.

 Next, explain the workflow of filing expenses, the approval process and some general rules.
 Such as that expenses can only be made in a business context and can’t occur during the weekend.
 For fiscal reasons, the receipt will often be required, this can depend on the location and the amount of the expense.
 Don’t forget to set a deadline on how long employees can file an expense, you don’t want to receive receipts that can’t be used for tax reclaim anymore.

-The core of the expense policy will be the overview of the different categories or cost centers.
+The core of the T&E policy will be the overview of the different categories or cost centers.
 Each category will require specific rules.
 Common categories are: transportation, lodging, meals and office expenses.